-(b) Public information and communication (by the Public Administration) is regulated in general terms (not specifically on environmental issues) by a corpus of legislation.
+(b) Public information and communication (by the public administration) is regulated in general terms by a corpus of legislation.
 According to these laws, public administrations must comply with criteria of transparency and impartiality and, therefore, establish and coordinate the appropriate structures for informing the public (Legislative Decrees 29/1993, 80/1998 as modified by 165/2001).
-Furthermore, each Public Administration must designate a responsible officer for access to documents, establish an Office for Relationship with the Public (URP) (Legislative Decree 29/1993, see also response to art.
+Furthermore, each public administration must designate a responsible officer for access to documents, establish an Office for Relationship with the Public (URP) (Legislative Decree 29/1993, see also response to art.
 3) and undertake communication activities, through the use of the media and advertising, dissemination of publications, postings, organization of and participation in events, the designation of a spokesperson and a Press Office (law 150/2000).
-At the national level, Public Administrations have to adopt a Public Communications Plan, communication programmes and specific publicity projects and set up a coordination structure composed by the Director of the

-URP, the Director of the Press Office and the spokesperson (Directive on public function February the 7th 2002).
-Finally, the Law indicates the professional skills necessary to cover the position of Public Officer in charge for the communication and information services (Law 29/1993 and Presidential Decree 422/2001).
+At the national level, public administrations have to adopt a Public Communications Plan, communication programmes and specific publicity projects and set up a coordination structure composed by the Director of the URP, the Director of the Press Office and the spokesperson (Directive on public function February the 7th 2002).
+The law indicates the professional skills necessary to cover the position of public officer in charge for the communication and information services (Law 29/1993 and Presidential Decree 422/2001).
+In 2013 Legislative Decree 33/2013 on reordering of publicity, transparency and diffusion of information's obligation was adopted to implement law 190/2012 on measures against corruption.
+Accordingly, Public Administrations are now obliged to publish on their website environmental information in their possession (Art 40 of DL 33/2013).
+Moreover, all Public Administrations must publish on a specific dedicated section of their websites, easily accessible to the public, the information due be given to the MoE according to DL 195/2005.
+The publication of information by the Authorities is not regulated by an accord with the Central Administration, so Local Authorities could provide even a larger access than the one which is provided by law.
+Also land planning and governance activities such as territorial plans, coordination plans, landscape plans and urbanistic tools are subject to publication on special section of website (Art 39 of DL 33/2013).